-Smoking (or tobacco use) is the #1 cause of preventable death in Canada, causing 37,000 deaths annually.
+Smoking (or tobacco use) is the leading risk for disability and premature death in Canada, causing 45,000 deaths annually.
 Becoming tobacco-free has huge health benefits – for you as well as those around you.
 When we talk about smoking, we mean tobacco misuse.
 There are many forms of tobacco that are harmful to your health.

 How tobacco causes heart disease and stroke

 Tobacco use increases your risk of developing heart disease and stroke.
 In fact, smokers are three times more likely to have a stroke or die of heart disease.
 Smoking contributes to the buildup of plaque in your arteries, increases the risk of blood clots, reduces the oxygen in your blood, and makes your heart work harder.